aws-iot-builder-tools/iot-provisioning-secretfree/README.md

    the client; the client should interrogate that a 200 or otherwise has been received, and upon a 200 persist the payload to the appropriate nonvolatile memory resource.
+9. Before the certificate is sent back to API Gateway in step 8, the certificate is registered and related objects are instantiated in the IoT Core registry.
-9. The device recogizes that there is a client certificate available to use for authentication.
+10. The device recogizes that there is a client certificate available to use for authentication.
 The client attempts to connect to the AWS IoT Core endpoint for the first time.